IGNF/Borea/docs/functions/Intersection_2points.md

 ## Parameters

-1. name_copoint: the name of the link point you wish to calculate its field position, in str format.
+1. **name_copoint**: the name of the link point you wish to calculate its field position, in str format.
-2. shot1: first acquisition where the point is visible and its image coordinates are known, Shot object format.
+2. **shot1**: first acquisition where the point is visible and its image coordinates are known, Shot object format.
-3. shot2: second acquisition where the point is visible and its image coordinates are known, Shot object format.
+3. **shot2**: second acquisition where the point is visible and its image coordinates are known, Shot object format.

-The Shot object is an object for an acquisition that defines it, with a name, position, rotation angles and camera name.
+The **Shot** object is an object for an acquisition that defines it, with a **name** (str), **position** (array), **rotation angles** (array), **camera name** (str), **unit angle** (str "degree" or "radian") and **linear alteration** (bool).

+Object to instantiate before calculation :

+* The **ProjEngine** object is defined by a string giving the ESPG code of the site's map projection, e.g. "EPSG:2154", followed by a dictionary found in src.data.projection_list.json, which contains 3 important tags:
+  * "geoc" returns the EPSG code of the geocentric projection on site.
+  * "geog" returns the EPSG code of the geographic projection on the building site.
+  * "geoid" returns a list of GeoTIFF names for the site.

+  These GeoTIFFs represent the geoid grid on the site.
+They can be found on the PROJ-data github (https://github.com/OSGeo/PROJ-data/tree/master ) and will be used by pyproj to calculate the acquisition altitude (so as not to take into account corrections already made to the acquisition coordinates in the original data).
+For it to be taken into account, it must be added to a proj folder.
+If you're not using an environment, the path is usr/share/proj; if you are using an environment, the path is env_name_folder/lib/python3.10/site-packages/pyproj/proj_dir/share/proj or you can give in argument the path to the GeoTIFF forlder.

 ## Calculation step